Explaining the limitations of traditional broadband

 Should you wish to raise a slow broadband fault with us, we will want to run through various steps to ensure that some of these issues that are within your control are ruled out.

 There are various simple steps which may help:

-In much the same way the ADSL speeds fluctuate during the training period so too can the fibre products.
-It's important that the Openreach modem is left powered up and connected at all times in order for you to receive the quickest and most reliable connections your line can support.
+Fibre speeds can fluctuate during the training period.
+It's important that the your router is left powered up and connected at all times in order for you to receive the quickest and most reliable connections your line can support.

-As you are connected directly to the exchange via fibre you should find that the likelihood of interference on the line should be limited compared to copper.
+As you are connected directly to the exchange via fibre you should find that the likelihood of interference on the line is limited compared to copper.
 Speed fluctuations are likely to be down to demand for bandwidth on your connection, capacity at the exchange, or capacity on our network.

 Some of the following points may be considered obvious, but they are important to note: